 Acupuncture is based upon medical principles which have been developed, researched and refined for over 2000 years.

-Scientists believe that it works by stimulating the nervous system which then activates mechanisms which cause healing and promote physical and emotional well-being.
-Unlike conventional Western medicine, acupuncture emphasizes individual attention and hands-on care – rather than drugs and technology – and does not carry a risk of adverse side effects.
+Scientists believe that it works by stimulating the nervous system which then activates mechanisms which stimulate healing and promote physical and emotional well-being.
+Unlike conventional Western medicine, acupuncture emphasises focus on the individual and hands-on care – rather than drugs and technology – and does not carry a risk of adverse side effects.

 Acupuncture generally works by correcting a persons underlying imbalances which, if left untreated, can create ill health or loss of function and general well-being.
 When a person is perfectly balanced, they stay well and function optimum levels.